PatelNupur/MyPulmonologist/README.md

 Step 1:

-Data Preprocessing: In data preprocessing I had used different image processing techniques like noise removing, contrast adjusting using CLAHE, etc to enhance the image quality
+Data Preprocessing: In data preprocessing I had used different image processing techniques like noise removing, contrast adjusting using CLAHE, etc to enhance the image quality.

 Step 2:

 Training: To train I had used different transfer learning models like resnet52,vgg19,vgg16,inception,exception,mobilenet,inceptionresnet, etc. I had done fine-tuning on different models to increase the accuracy.
-After I had done the ensembling of different model as every models have their own methods to extract the feature from images
+After I had done the ensembling of different model as every models have their own methods to extract the feature from images.

 Step 3:

-Deployment: For deployment, I had used flask and Heroku
+Deployment: For deployment, I had used flask and AWS

 ## Getting Started